 rspca

-RSPCA Million Paws Walk is fast approaching, so how do you prepare your dog for the big day?
+With RSPCA's Million Paws Walk fast approaching, we are thrilled to share 6 tips on how you can best prepare your pooch for the big day.

-If you’re planning to attend your local Million Paws Walk with your best mate in tow, it’s vital to ensure your pooch is social with other dogs and happy with unfamiliar places and people.
-If your dog is timid or shy, it might be best to skip bringing them to the event, but you and your companion can still help other less fortunate pets by fundraising for the RSPCA!
-You also don’t have to bring a pooch to attend the walk, just come along and enjoy the day!
-I find it far more interesting ‘dog watching’ than people watching.
+If you are planning on pounding the pavement with your best mate, it is important to make sure your pooch is social with other dogs and calm in unfamiliar places with different people.
+Should your dog be timid or shy, it might be best to skip the event.
+Never fear, there is still an opportunity for you and your companion to help other less fortunate pets by fundraising for RSPCA!
+Additionally, you do not need to bring a dog to attend the walk, just come along and get involved in the day.
+Why not ‘dog watch’ rather than people watch?
+You might find it more interesting.

-It’s is essential that you have your dog on lead at all times at your local RSPCA Million Paws Walk and keep your eye on your pooch while they interact with other dogs.
-If you think your dog is uncomfortable at any time, take them to a quiet, shady spot for some time out from the festivities.
+You must always have your dog on a lead when you attend your local RSPCA Million Paws Walk, keeping an eye on your pooch while they interact with other dogs.
+If your dog becomes uncomfortable at any time throughout the day, take them to a quiet, shady spot for some time out from the festivities.

-Don’t forget to always ask other humans if you can pat their dog first before approaching!
-Dogs have personal space too.
+Do not forget, always ask other humans if you can pet their dog first before approaching.
+It is important to remember that dogs have personal space too.

-Is your pupperino up to date with their vaccinations?
-Only fully vaccinated dogs are able to attend RSPCA Million Paws Walk to ensure all pets attending are happy and healthy on the day.
+Are your doggo’s vaccinations up to date?
+Only fully vaccinated dogs can attend RSPCA Million Paws Walk.
+This is to ensure all pets attending are happy and healthy on the day.

-If you own a Brachycephalic dog breed (Pug, British Bulldog or French Bulldog), they are more susceptible to heat stress than other dogs due to their short muzzles.
-Ensure they are well hydrated and kept cool and taken on a short leisurely stroll of RSPCA Million Paws Walk.
-There are shorter walk routes on the day for less active, senior and flat-faced dog breeds.
+Did you know that a Brachycephalic dog breed (Pug, British Bulldog or French Bulldog) is more susceptible to heat stress than other dogs due to their short muzzles?
+If you own this breed of dog, please ensure they are kept cool, well hydrated and taken on a short leisurely stroll of RSPCA Million Paws Walk.
+There is an option to select a shorter walking distance if needed for the less active, senior, and flat-faced dog breeds.

-If you own a senior pooch that isn’t as mobile as they used to be, it is wise to let them enjoy the day at home instead.
-They can catch up on their furry friend gossip from the news coverage on Sunday night anyway!
-Many owners with smaller dogs and senior pets do still enjoy Million Paws Walk in style with pet strollers too, the perfect way to roll and still enjoy the day out!
+A senior pooch that is not as mobile as they used to be may just enjoy the day at home instead.
+They can catch up on all the furry friend gossip from the news coverage on Sunday night anyway.
+Several owners with smaller dogs and senior pets elect to enjoy Million Paws Walk by utilising pet strollers, the perfect way to roll and still enjoy the day out.

 Tip 3: Pack the Essentials

-With just a few sleeps to go, here are some helpful tips for travelling with your pet on Sunday!
+With only a few days to go, there are a couple of helpful tips for travelling with your pet on the day.

-Ensure you have these items on hand for your pooch:
+Ensure you have the following items for your pooch:

 • Poop bags